htruong/htruong.github.io/_posts/2018-05-03-no-country-for-old-men.md

 ---
 layout: post
-title: "I don't give a s*** if my nudes are leaked"
+title: "'I don't care if my pictures are leaked'"
 ---

 Warning: This blog entry has strong languages.
 If you're offended by gender matters, please refrain yourself from reading.